MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/monitor-gitops-flux-2.md

 1. Download the [GitOps Flux - Application Deployments Dashboard](https://github.com/Azure/fluxv2-grafana-dashboards/blob/main/dashboards/GitOps%20Flux%20-%20Application%20Deployments%20Dashboard.json).
 1. Follow the steps to [import the JSON dashboard to Grafana](/azure/managed-grafana/how-to-create-dashboard#import-a-json-dashboard).

-After you have imported the dashboard, it displays information from the clusters that you're monitoring, with several panels that provide details.
+After you import the dashboard, it displays information from the clusters that you're monitoring, with several panels that provide details.
 For more details on an item, select the link to visit the Azure portal, where you can find information about configurations, errors and logs.

 :::image type="content" source="media/monitor-gitops-flux2/flux-application-deployments-dashboard.png" alt-text="Screenshot of the Flux Application Deployments Dashboard." lightbox="media/monitor-gitops-flux2/flux-application-deployments-dashboard.png":::